 How to avoid sabotaging your own success

 If you still keep asking yourself “why is trading so hard,” you may have become the obstacle to your own success.
 It may be the case that your behaviors and thoughts are what make you sit on the sidelines.
+Try the following tips: